VKR981/PDF-report-generator-2/README.md

 # PDF-report-generator

-This code takes excel datasheet of students examination and processes it to generate scores, percentailes, and charts using Python libraries Pandas, Matplotlib, numpy.
-The data is then filled in a HTML page (made using Bootstrap) and then converted into PDF via Selenium Chromedriver
+This code takes excel datasheet of students' examination and processes it to generate scores, percentiles, and charts using Python libraries Pandas, Matplotlib, NumPy.
+The data is then filled in an HTML page (made using Bootstrap) and then converted into PDF via Selenium Chromedriver

 ## samples
 <table fill="red" style="color:orange;" style="text-align: center;  background-color: #F9A825;">